Chart Color Schemes

 AreaSearch assessment indicates Lavington faces employment challenges relative to the majority of Australian markets

-As of June 2025, 8,123 residents are employed, with an unemployment rate of 3.1%, which is higher than Rest of NSW's rate of 3.7%.
-Workforce participation in Lavington is similar to Rest of NSW at 56.4%.
-Key industries for employment among residents include health care & social assistance, retail trade, and construction.
-Lavington specializes in manufacturing, with an employment share of 1.7 times the regional level, but agriculture, forestry & fishing is under-represented at 1.3% compared to Rest of NSW's 5.3%.
+There were 8,123 residents employed by June 2025, with an unemployment rate of 3.1%, higher than Rest of NSW's rate of 3.7%.
+Workforce participation was similar to Rest of NSW at 56.4%.
+Key industries for employment among residents are health care & social assistance, retail trade, and construction.
+Lavington has a notable specialization in manufacturing, with an employment share 1.7 times the regional level.

 Frequently Asked Questions - Employment